OCR A-Level Computer Science: Software & Systems — Complete Revision Guide (H446)

 The memory management lesson develops how the operating system shares limited physical RAM between processes, building directly on the primary storage concepts from module 1.1.
 Two techniques are central.
 Paging divides both physical memory and processes into fixed-size blocks — frames in memory and pages in the process — and maps pages to frames via a page table; because the blocks are a fixed size, any page can go in any free frame, which simplifies allocation but can waste a little space within the last page (internal fragmentation).
 Segmentation divides a process into variable-size logical units (a segment for the code, one for the stack, one for data) that reflect the program's structure; this matches the program's logic but complicates allocation and can leave gaps between segments (external fragmentation).

-The lesson connects both to virtual memory: when the total demand exceeds physical RAM, pages or segments not currently needed are moved out to secondary storage and swapped back in on demand.
+The lesson connects both techniques to virtual memory: when the total demand exceeds physical RAM, pages or segments not currently needed are moved out to secondary storage and swapped back in on demand.
 The examinable risk is thrashing — when the system spends more time swapping pages between RAM and disk than doing useful work — which degrades performance sharply.
-Being able to explain the paging/segmentation distinction and the cause of thrashing is the core of the marks here.
+Thrashing typically sets in when too many processes are competing for too little RAM, so each keeps evicting pages the others immediately need back.
+Being able to explain the paging/segmentation distinction, translate a logical address, and give the cause of thrashing is the core of the marks here.

 Scheduling Algorithms